jpvasco/GME_Cpp/DOCUMENTATION.md

 Numerical precision of the output.

 `gme.sym`<br/>
-If 1 assumes the hermiticity of the H matrix (Maxwell operator), this means, only the upper triangular part of H is built.
-If different from 1 the complete H matrix is built and the its hermiticity is checked.
+If 1, the hermiticity of the H matrix (Maxwell operator) is assumed and only the upper triangular part of H is built.
+If this variable is different from 1 the complete H matrix is built and its hermiticity is always checked.

 `gme.psym`<br/>
-If 1 sets inversion symmetry of the lattice, which makes the dielectric and H matrices real and symmetric.
+If 1, inversion symmetry of the lattice is assumed, and the dielectric and H matrices are considered real and symmetric.
 This option saves memory and makes the computation faster.
 If different from 1, the dielectric and H matrices are complex and hermitian.
 Note that, the code does not verify if the selected structure has indeed inversion symmetry.

 **2. Photonic dispersion**